gdsakelaris/Rustext/README.md

 - save changes to all files
 - manipulate the cursor with specific controls to easily navigate files

-## Run Rustext:
+## To run Rustext:

 - From the command-line, navigate to the "rustext" directory.

   - type and enter: "cargo run" to open a new, unsaved file.\
-    \
      OR
   - type and enter: "cargo run <filename.ext>" to open the existing file.

 ## Program Notes

-- All unique controls are displayed at the bottom of the window when relevant.
+- ==All unique controls are displayed at the bottom of the window when relevant.==

 - Here are the controls with "standard" functionality: